Hinidu/hinidu.github.io/content/post/binary-search-in-depth.md

 The code has became even simpler when we've forgot about all these cumbersome keys and comparisons.

-That's how we can implement specific algorithm for searching by a key using the generalized version of the algorithm:
+That's how we can implement specific algorithm for searching by using the generalized version of the algorithm:

 {{% tabs %}}